 To prepare Utazi Soup, Ofe utazi:

-2 cups processed Palm nut juice (extract) Utazi leaves (enough to squeeze into 1/2 cup) 1 slice of yam Beef Stockfish Dry fish 3 cups water + stock 2 tablespoons ground crayfish 3g-5g Okpei 2 scotch bonnet (fresh pepper) 2 seasoning cubes 1/2 teaspoon salt
+2 cups processed Palm nut juice (extract) Utazi leaves (enough to squeeze into 1/2 cup) 1 slice of yam Beef Stockfish Dry fish 3 cups water + stock 2 tablespoons ground crayfish 3g-5g Ogili okpei 2 scotch bonnet (fresh pepper) 2 seasoning cubes 1/2 teaspoon salt

 Wash, boil, pound and extract the juice from the palm nut.
-Complete guide here.
+The complete guide here.

 Pour into a pot and bring to a boil over high heat.
 Boil until it has thickened to the consistency of melted ice-cream.
 Take off the heat and set aside or you can use the canned palm nut juice extract.